cypress-io/cypress-documentation/content/api/commands/session.md

 ## Usage & Syntax

-A session must be first be defined:
+A session must first be defined:

 ##### **Define the Session**